 - If it’s yellow, slow down.
 Don’t floor it through a yellow light in hopes to catch it – slow down and stop.
 No matter if you are a teen or not, you may not cross through a yellow light unless you are already through the intersection.
 Stop at yellow.
 It’s the law.

 Michael Pines is San Diego’s Safety Ambassador with a mission: prevent car accidents and promote safety.
-If you or your teen driver has been injured in a car accident, personal injury lawyers at the Law Offices of Michael Pines, APC, can help.
+If you or your teen driver has been injured in a car accident, personal injury lawyers at the Pines Salomon Injury Lawyers, APC., can help.
 Call us today at 1-858-551-2090 or use our online form for a free legal consultation.
 No out of pocket costs are involved with the consultation.